 Given their proximity to the leak event, and their tendency to buffer flows throughout the area, a water balance was checked on the water storage tanks at the Parkes Street site (Figure 3).
-As expected, water in and out of the storage fluctuates around 0 with a peak day's change being less than 1ML (1 million litres), which aligns with the total storage capacity of those tanks being 2.44ML (compared to a 2023 flow of 187ML into the zone).
-Over the entire 5 years there is a net outflow of 6.2ML from the tank (difference between the total volume into and out of the tank).
+As expected, the balance of water in and out of the storage fluctuates around 0 with a peak day's change being less than 1ML (1 million litres), which aligns with the total storage capacity of those tanks being 2.44ML.
+Over the entire 5 years there is a net outflow of 6.2ML from the tank.
 This is clearly higher than the volume in the tanks but is attributable to a combination of potential outages of one of the 3 meters in this area (WP222FT3) between March and May 2021 and minor, but within specification, inaccuracies in the meters.